92hackers/ror-app/README.md

 ## Benefits with Ruby on Rails

-1. I get a totally "Best practise" web application framework, my job is just to add the business logic, That's awesome., That's awesome.
+1. I get a totally "Best practise" web application framework, my job is just to add the business logic, That's awesome.

 ## Things you may want to cover: